 Member Firms provide professional services in particular geographic areas and are subject to the laws, regulations and professional requirements of the jurisdictions in which they operate.
-Each Member Firm is structured differently in accordance with, among others, national laws, regulations and customary practices.
+Each Member Firm is structured in accordance with national laws, regulations and customary practices.

 Member Firms are not subsidiaries or branch offices of DTTL and do not act as agents for DTTL or other member firms.
-Rather, they are locally-formed entities with their own ownership structure independent of DTTL that have voluntarily become members of the Deloitte Network with a primary purpose to coordinate their approach to client service, professional standards, shared values, methodologies, and systems of quality control and risk management.
-DTTL has adopted certain policies and protocols in each of these areas in an effort to establish a consistently high level of guality, professional conduct and service in all member firms.
-This structure confers significant strengths, combining high quality standards and methodologies with a deep understanding of local markets and a sense of responsibility and initiative among professionals who have a direct stake in the integrity and growth of their respective practices.
+Rather, they are locally formed entities with their own ownership structure independent of DTTL that have voluntarily become members of the Deloitte Network with a primary purpose to coordinate their approach to client service, professional standards, shared values, methodologies, and systems of quality control and risk management.
+DTTL has adopted certain policies and protocols in each of these areas in an effort to establish a consistently high level of quality, professional conduct and service across the Deloitte Network.
+This structure confers significant strengths, combining high quality standards and methodologies witha deep understanding of local markets and a sense of responsibility and initiative among professionals who have a direct stake in the integrity and growth of their respective practices.